jamie-wong/nexmo-developer/_blog/blogposts/en/improve-your-software-project-part-one-understanding-a-codebase.md

 The examples in this post will be written in Python, but these principles apply to projects in any language.
 There's also [a handy checklist to follow](https://github.com/maxkahan/updating-an-old-project) if you're specifically trying to fix a Python project.

+## The series, in sections

+1. Part One: Understanding a Codebase (this article)
+2. Part Two: Making Changes (will be published soon!)
+3. Part Three: Taking Things to the Next Level (will be published soon!)

 # What does this series cover?

 In this series, we'll talk about: